"Side by side with the men. Where we belong,"

 "What kind of women were they?
 That is what the Monument asks you"

-Baroness Betty Boothroyd, Knight of the Garter, Patron of The Women of WWII Trust (1997-2015)
+Baroness Betty Boothroyd, Knight of the Garter, Patron of The Memorial to the Women of WWII Trust 1998-2005

 Hats, handbags, coats, uniforms, clothing – how does fashion represent war time women's spirit, virtues, skills and actions?